Mind the Gap

-On a basic level, gay, lesbian, and transgendered kids have the same basic complaint as straight kids.
+On a basic level, gay, lesbian, and transgendered teen age kids have the same basic complaint as straight kids.
+To the teenager, everything about adults results in the complaint “They don’t see, they don’t understand, they don’t care” attitude that makes teenagers want to scream.

-Unfortunately, it’s not just teenage angst — it’s likely to be more or less true.
+Unfortunately, the miscommunication gap is not just caused by teenage angst.
 Most adults have either forgotten or conveniently idealized their own childhood, and approach kids’ problems (if at all) with an adult outlook that has been molded by years of ‘adult’ experiences.

 Conversely, most teens lack the experience and perspective that age can bring; the ultimate result is that many discussions are between someone who doesn’t really want to listen and someone else who doesn’t really know what to say.
-Add to that mix the subject of sexuality, and you immediately have an additional layer of discomfort and inhibition.
+However I think in regards to toilet paper there may be some grudging agreement.
+But when you add to that mix the subject of sexuality, you immediately have an additional layer of discomfort and inhibition.
 When the sexuality being discussed is in any way ‘alternative’ sexuality, you might as well add about three more layers.

 Oddly enough, many of those same people on both sides regularly inhabit a social circle in which evading sexual subjects makes you seem abnormally prudish.
 The kids are talking about sex, the adults are talking about sex.
 In both cases, chances are the discussions are fairly casual, but cover many graphic details (for lack of a better phrase…).
 It’s only at the intersection of these circles in which sexual discussion becomes strained and awkward.